mrchu39/fritz-classification/README.md

 ## Plans

 - [x] Include additional classification techniques using photometry.
+- [x] Additional accuracy with Zooniverse
 - [ ] ~~Include RCF checking through the API and with photometry curves.
 (This is being looked into but may be challenging as it takes significantly longer to do it through API.)~~ This is not really practical as it is too time-inefficient and requires too much user input anyway.
 - [ ] Assigning SEDM follow-ups for noisy data or as addition with RCF checking.
-- [ ] Additional accuracy with Zooniverse

 ## Changelog

+### 2022-04-03

+- Added in rlap cutoff of 9 for uploading classifications.
+- Minor improvements.

 ### 2022-02-07